-Rupert Gregson-Williams has been working.
+Rupert Gregson-Williams has been working on some pretty impressive projects.
 From Netflix’ critically-acclaimed “The Crown” to the fantastic epic Wonder Woman, Rupert has been the man behind the scores of some of this year’s most thrilling projects.
 We got a chance to chat with this Emmy-nominated composer about his first break, entering the world of superhero films, and having 50 Heavyocity MIDI tracks in his template:

 How and when did you first start composing?